Tana River mangabey: Conservation

 The objective of the Tana River Primate Reserve was to conserve the biodiversity within the Tana River area and protect the endangered Tana River mangabey.
 The conservation of this species is a high priority for primate conservation in Kenya.
 In 2007, the High Court in Kenya ruled the reserve was not abiding by the laws.
-This led to the forested areas which the mangabey inhabited losing their legal protection.
+This led to the forested areas that the mangabey inhabited losing their legal protection.

 With the poor management of the Tana Delta Irrigation Project, habitat loss outside the reserve also continues.
-The Tana and Athi Rivers Development Authority, who is in charge of the project, are now in the process of expanding to establish a sugar cane plantation which will in turn remove more forested areas.
+The Tana and Athi Rivers Development Authority, which is in charge of the project, are now in the process of expanding to establish a sugarcane plantation, which will in turn remove more forested areas.

-A five-year project in 1996 with the Kenya Wildlife Service and Kenya Forest Department was funded by the World Bank/GEF.
-The projects goals were to enhance conservation and protection of these primates and forests.
-The project was poorly managed and was terminated after two years of implementation, leaving the wildlife service with the protection of these areas.
+A five-year project in 1996 with the Kenya Wildlife Service and Kenya Forest Department was funded by the World Bank/Global Environment Facility.
+The project's goals were to enhance conservation and protection of these primates and forests.
+The project was poorly managed and was terminated after two years, leaving the wildlife service with the protection of these areas.

 The Ishaqbin Conservancy is a community initiative in the Tana River Primate Reserve.
-Here communities are working with Kenya Wildlife Service to develop tourism side by side with conservation.
+Here, communities are working with Kenya Wildlife Service to develop tourism side-by-side with conservation.
 Tourism development is believed to be important in that it will secure the conservation of the habitat and the species with the communities around the reserve.
 Tourism will benefit both the mangabey and local communities through economic development and a reduction in habitat loss.
-The conservancy will also help to form a buffer around the reserve which will help to reduce human impact inside the reserve.
+The conservancy will also help to form a buffer around the reserve, which will help to reduce human impact inside the reserve.